OrangeC93/Book_A_Pratical_Guide_to_AB_Testing/Part7_Others.md

 #### Variance of metrics are hugely underestimated
 - Reasons: analysis units might not be independent, metrics are typiclly defined as average over the analysis unit
+- Solution: Delta Method
-- Solution: Delta Method: a ratio of two metrics, both are average of i.i.d. obervations the ratio metric converge to a normal distribution and formula for hte variance exists.
+  - A ratio of two metrics, both are average of i.i.d. obervations the ratio metric converge to a normal distribution and formula for hte variance exists.
   - ctr -> (clicks/users)/(pageviews/users)

 #### Complex Randomization